surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 2.6.0-dev.2 =
+= 2.6.0-dev.3 =

-(2020/05/06) Minor improvements to the requirement checks in the main plugin class.
+(2020/05/07) Refactored the required plugin check to (optionally) check the class name and a version constant.

 = 2.5.0 =